psadil/psadil/content/post/2022-04-23-tf-dataset-from-3d-nifti/index.en.md

 3.  serialize the preprocessed images and store with their labels (all in memory) as a [`tf.train.Example`](https://www.tensorflow.org/api_docs/python/tf/train/Example),
-4.  store (on dist) the examples as [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord), and finally
+4.  store (on disk) the examples as [TFRecord](https://www.tensorflow.org/tutorials/load_data/tfrecord), and finally
 5.  create a